SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Experimental Setup

 \subsection{Implementation Details}

 \textbf{Implementation Platform.} We implement SCC-Loc in PyTorch, executing all experiments on a workstation equipped with an Intel Core i5-14600K CPU and an NVIDIA RTX 4060 Ti GPU.

-\textbf{Geo-Spatial Preprocessing.} Assuming the UAV's altitude, pitch, and yaw are available as onboard priors, we utilize the yaw prior to rotationally align the thermal queries with the North-oriented satellite maps.
-This eliminates large in-plane rotations, facilitating robust cross-modal retrieval.
-To maintain scale consistency, satellite patches are dynamically cropped based on the Ground Sampling Distance (GSD)~\cite{ye2025exploring}.
-We multiply the theoretical GSD by an empirical scaling factor $s_{\text{gsd}}$ to enlarge the receptive field, providing richer peripheral context for subsequent fine-matching stages.
+\textbf{Geo-Spatial Preprocessing.} Assuming that UAV altitude, pitch, and yaw are available as onboard priors, we use the yaw prior to rotate the satellite map into approximate alignment with the UAV thermal query, thereby reducing large in-plane rotation differences.
+To maintain scale consistency, each satellite crop is determined according to the physical ground coverage and Ground Sampling Distance (GSD) of the UAV query~\cite{ye2025exploring}.
+Its crop size is further enlarged by a scaling factor $s_{\text{gsd}}$ to preserve more peripheral context for subsequent fine-grained matching.

 \textbf{Hyperparameter Settings.} For coarse retrieval, the continuous satellite ortho-photo is discretized into a searchable patch database using a sliding window with an overlap ratio $\rho_{\text{overlap}}$ within a geographic search area $A_{\text{search}}$.
 To ensure full reproducibility, all hyperparameters governing the entire pipeline are detailed in Table~\ref{tab:hyperparameters}.
 Unless otherwise specified, these default settings remain strictly constant across all evaluations.